 My biggest expense when I travel is food.
 Since becoming vegan, I’ve found myself becoming more of a foodie and always on the hunt for delicious and affordable meals.

 Well, I’ve hit the mecca in Bali.
-This place is literal vegan / vegetarian heaven.
+This place is a vegan/vegetarian heaven.
 Never in my life has it been so easy for me to find plant-based food and not have to pay out my ass for it (I’m looking at you Cape Town).

 So just how expensive is it to eat out in Bali?
 It all depends on where you go.

 There are local restaurants called warangs.
 These are the best places to frequent if you’re travelling to Bali on a budget.
 A massive plate of food will only cost you R 15 to R 25, and there are plenty of vegetarian and vegan options to choose from.

 If you have room in your budget to splurge on some Instagram-worthy looking food, you won’t be disappointed.
 Prices for meals in restaurants are on par with South Africa, and it will cost on overage R 100 to R 200 for a meal with a non-alcoholic drink.

 Which brings me to my next point, alcohol is fucking EXPENSIVE in Bali.
 If you need to have a drink, stick to the local beer.
 Otherwise, you’re going to wake up the next day with a hangover, crying as you stare into your empty wallet.

 To give you an example, cocktails or a glass of wine are over R 100.

 Here are some of my favourite vegan-friendly spots in Bali: